wangsuiyuanzaizhuce/SQGKT/README.md

 - Pandas 1.2.4

 # Data and Data Preprocessing
-We list the command to run the SQGKT on different datasets.
+We provide the data processed by ASSISTments2009.
+If you want to process it yourself, please click the link below to download the original dataset, and then run the data_process.py file to process the data.

 # Datasets